-Gaza 'unlivable' ten years after Hamas seized power: U.N.
+Gaza 'unliveable' ten years after Hamas seized power: U.N.

 Resolving the struggle between Hamas and the PA is essential in the long-run, but Piper says improving Gaza's health, education, sanitation and growth is critical for Israel as well.

-"In the media, in the NGO community, and even in the Defence Ministry, you'll find plenty of thoughtful Israelis that will recognize that, firstly, the current trajectory is threatening for Israel's security and that a stable and prosperous Gaza... is also good for Israeli security," he said.
+"In the media, in the NGO community, and even in the Defence Ministry, you'll find plenty of thoughtful Israelis that will recognise that, firstly, the current trajectory is threatening for Israel's security and that a stable and prosperous Gaza... is also good for Israeli security," he said.

+(This story corrects UN official's title in para 3 to say .. in the Occupied Palestinian Territory ..not.. for the Gaza Strip and West Bank.)

 (Writing by Luke Baker; editing by Mark Heinrich)